infernostars/InfernoSurvival/README.md

 **What has -not- been implemented, and probably never will be unless someone else steps in.**
 * Actual pvp
 * Mobs
-* A bunch of other stuff probably
+* A bunch of other stuff probably.
 Please don't bug me for new features.

 **Known issues (with unknown causes):**
 * Rarely, storage containers will get erased.